 Running Microsoft Internet Explorer or Mozilla Firefox?

-Soon adding FIDO-based second-factor verification will be easier on these two platforms as Mozilla is currently building support for U2F and Microsoft is working within the FIDO Alliance to eventually bring support to Windows 10.
-But for now, there are some additional technical steps to take for Yubikey two-factor authentication if your browser isn’t Google Chrome.
+Mozilla is currently building support for U2F and Microsoft is working within the FIDO Alliance to bring support to Windows 10.
+But for now, there are some additional technical steps to take for YubiKey two-factor authentication if your browser isn’t Google Chrome.

-Here is a one-time password solution for Gmail that works with Yubikeys that do not currently support U2F.
+Here is a one-time password solution for Gmail that works with YubiKeys that do not currently support U2F.
 It relies on a free application called the Yubico Authenticator (that works on Windows, Mac OS X, or Linux) to generate time-based authentication codes.

 Secure Your Google Account Today